68publishers/image-storage/README.md

 The Application will be called only if a static file has not yet been generated.
 Otherwise, the server will serve the static file.

 ### External image server: an integration with AWS S3 and image-storage-lambda

 The image storage can be integrated with the Amazon S3 object storage and the package [68publishers/image-storage-lambda](https://github.com/68publishers/image-storage-lambda).
 So your image storage can be completely serverless!
-Of course you can deploy the `image-storage-lambda` application manually and also synchronize options from the `image-storage` with the `image-storage-lambda` manually.
+Of course, you can deploy the `image-storage-lambda` application manually and also synchronize options from the `image-storage` with the `image-storage-lambda` manually.

 At least you can follow these simple steps for a partial integration: